fabacab/inline-gdocs-viewer/readme.txt

     [gdoc key="ABCDEFG" class="no-datatables"]

+For DataTables-enhanced tables, you can also specify columns that you'd like to "freeze" when the user scrolls large tables horizontally.
+To do so, use the `FixedColumns-left-N` and `FixedColumns-right-N` classes, where `N` is the number of columns you'd like to freeze.
+For instance, to display the three left-most columns and the right-most column in a fixed (frozen) position, use the following in your shortcode:

+    [gdoc key="ABCDEFG" class="FixedColumns-left-3 FixedColumns-right-1"]

 Web addresses and email addresses in your data are turned into links.
 If this causes problems, you can disable this behavior by specifying `no` to the `linkify` attribute in your shortcode.
 For instance:

     [godc key="ABCDEFG" linkify="no"]